mickeyl/mops/README.md

     :<command> <databaseName> [parameter] [parameter] [parameter]...

-Todo before releasing 0.1
+Todo before releasing 1.0
 -------------------------
+* Implement skip and limit for query mode with default parameter 0:15 (iterating through cursor like in mongo shell)
-* Implement all interactive commands
+* Implement more commands
-* Implement non-interactive commands (commandline)
+* Implement interactive commands also for the commandline
-* Write installation script
-* Uploading to pypi

 Roadmap
 -------
-* Colored output
+* Colored output?
+* Bash completion?